Myles Straw Player Props: Guardians vs. Rockies

 Myles Straw At The Plate

-- Straw has picked up a hit in 14 of 21 games this season, with multiple hits four times.
+- Straw has picked up a hit in 68.2% of his 22 games this year, with more than one hit in 18.2% of those games.

-- He has not gone deep in his 21 games this year.
+- In 22 games played this season, he has not hit a long ball.

-- In four games this season (19.0%), Straw has picked up an RBI, including two games with multiple runs batted in.
+- Straw has driven in a run in four games this year (18.2%), including two games with multiple runs batted in.

-- He has scored in 33.3% of his games this year, with more than one run scored in 14.3%.
+- In seven of 22 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.